Congratulations to Napoleon and Jake!

-It's only for adopted equines, and only for amateur photographers.
+It's only for adopted equines, and only for amateur photographers and videographers.
 So get out your camera or phone, and capture what makes your horse special to you!

 This is for equines adopted from a 501(c)3 organization with an Adoption Agreement that offers the equine some protection in the future.
 Or with an Adoption Agreement from a local law enforcement organization with the same criteria.
 Please review the rules for complete details.

 If you are not the photographer, you'll need their permission to submit the photo.
 And if there are people in the shot, they need to give you their permission too.

 Step 1: Read the complete AHIP registration & Photo Contest rules in this PDF (it may download directly to your computer or open directly on screen depending on your settings):

-Step 3: Once you have received your AHIP #, enter the photo contest either by emailing the photo to OR upload at:
+Step 3A: PHOTOS: Once you have received your AHIP registration # from us, enter the photo contest either by emailing the photo to OR upload at: